What You Need to Know About HVAC in Boise

 Proper system sizing for Boise’s climate requires careful consideration of both peak heating and cooling loads, which can vary dramatically throughout the year.
 Unlike more temperate climates where systems might be sized primarily for either heating or cooling, Boise homes need systems capable of handling both extreme summer heat and winter cold efficiently.

-Cooling load calculations must account for intense solar radiation, significant daily temperature variations, and low humidity levels that affect comfort perception.
+must account for intense solar radiation, significant daily temperature variations, and low humidity levels that affect comfort perception.
 The high altitude and clear skies typical of Boise mean that solar heat gain through windows and roofs can be substantial, requiring careful consideration of building orientation, insulation levels, and window treatments in load calculations.

-Heating load calculations must consider not only outdoor temperature extremes but also the potential for extended cold periods and the impact of wind exposure common in the high desert environment.
+must consider not only outdoor temperature extremes but also the potential for extended cold periods and the impact of wind exposure common in the high desert environment.
 Additionally, the significant temperature differences between day and night during shoulder seasons require systems capable of maintaining comfort during rapid temperature changes.

-Dual-fuel systems combining heat pumps with backup furnaces are particularly well-suited to Boise’s climate, as they can provide efficient heating during mild weather while switching to more reliable heat sources during extreme cold periods.
+combining heat pumps with backup furnaces are particularly well-suited to Boise’s climate, as they can provide efficient heating during mild weather while switching to more reliable heat sources during extreme cold periods.
 However, proper sizing and control integration are critical for these systems to operate effectively and efficiently.

-Zoning systems can be particularly valuable in Boise homes due to the significant solar exposure differences between north and south-facing rooms.
+can be particularly valuable in Boise homes due to the significant solar exposure differences between north and south-facing rooms.
 Proper zoning allows for more precise temperature control and can improve overall system efficiency by avoiding over-conditioning less critical spaces.

 Indoor Air Quality Considerations